 - A. NOMINATING COMMITTEE.
 At the Annual Meeting, the President shall appoint a Nominating Committee of two Directors, whose terms are not expiring, along with one Association member.
 They shall prepare a slate of candidates for election to the positions of Director at the next Annual Meeting.
-The nominees presented by the Nominating Committee, together with a nominees offered from the floor will be presented for election.
+For interested nominees, the individual must declare interest in running no later than September 1st to the nominating committee and have the support of 3 current board members to run.
+The nominees presented by the Nominating Committee, will be presented for election.
 Each nominee shall have indicated to the Committee a willingness to stand for election and to serve if elected.
 Members of the Nominating Committee may not serve for two succeeding terms. - B. METHOD OF ELECTION.
 Only those members present at the Annual Meeting may vote.
 Voting shall be conducted using a single ballot listing all nominees.
 All candidates are considered as running atlarge for the five vacant Directorships.
 Members may vote for up to five persons whose names appear on the ballot.
 Blank ballots and write-ins will be disregarded in the tally.
 The five candidates receiving the greatest number of votes are elected to terms of three years.
 Ties will be resolved by the drawing of lots among those candidates tied. - C. FILLING VACANCIES.
-Any Vacancy occurring in the Board of Directors shall be filled by the affirmative vote of a majority of the remaining Directors.
+Any Vacancy occurring in the Board of Directors shall be filled by the affirmative vote of most of the remaining Directors.
 Persons so appointed will serve as Director only until the next Annual Meeting.
 The Nominating Committee will list the appointed Director on the ballot as a nominee for the Board of Directors if one or two years remain in the unexpired term (unless he or she withdraws).
 The person who tallies the sixth greatest number of votes in the at-large election will be elected to serve the remainder of the unexpired term.
 Ties will be resolved by the drawing of lots among those candidates tied.

 A. AMENDMENTS.
-These by-laws may be altered amended, or replaced and new by-laws may be adopted by an affirmative vote of a majority of all Directors then in office provided that written notice of the intention to alter, amend or repeal the by-laws or to adopt new by-laws shall be sent to each Director at least thirty days prior to the date of presentation for action by the Board.
+These by-laws may be altered amended or replaced and new by-laws may be adopted by an affirmative vote of a majority of all Directors then in office provided that written notice of the intention to alter, amend or repeal the by-laws or to adopt new by-laws shall be sent to each Director at least thirty days prior to the date of presentation for action by the Board.
 Such actions taken by the Board of Directors are subject to a confirming vote by a majority of the members present at the next Annual Meeting.
 If a confirming vote fails, these by-laws shall revert to their previous state prior to the amendment(s), alteration(s), or repeal(s).
 A proposed amendment or new by-law becomes fully effective when it has been approved by a majority of all Directors then in office and receives a confirmation vote by a majority of the membership present at the next Annual Meeting.

-- A. DISBANDMENT.
+- DISBANDMENT.
 Should the Berlin Fair Association ever dissolve, all assets and real property will revert to the County of Ottawa in the State of Michigan - B. NON-PROFIT.
 The Berlin Fair being a non-profit organization will remain so forever.

-2022 HEALTH REQUIREMENTS FOR LIVESTOCK EXHIBITED IN MICHIGAN\
+2023 HEALTH REQUIREMENTS FOR LIVESTOCK EXHIBITED IN MICHIGAN

-Michigan Department of Agriculture
+Michigan Department of Agriculture & Rural Development P.O.
+Box 30017

-& Rural Development Animal Industry Division:
+Animal Industry Division: (517) 373-1077

 P.O.
-Box 30017 (517) 373-1077
+BOX 30017